ashleychontos/pySYD/docs/quickstart.rst

    For more information about what each panel is showing in any of these figures, please visit :ref:`this page <library-output-figures>`.

-If this was run in its default setting, with ``--mc`` = `1`, for a single iteration, the output parameters would look like that below. **We urge folks to run new stars for a single step first (ALWAYS) before running it several iterations to make sure everything looks ok.**

-**One final important note:** we chose to show this example since it is a perfect testament for why we do the fitting in two steps.
-You can see the estimate from the first module quoted a value close to 1500 microhertz but it still got the final value correct.
-Background fits and the order of operations *does* matter.

 .. _quickstart-script-steps-four:

 4. Fit global parameters
 ++++++++++++++++++++++++

-Now if we hadn't used the Monte-Carlo sampling, the following would've been the printed output for the global fit:
+If this was executed with its default `mc` setting (== 1, for a single iteration), the output parameters would look like that shown below. **In fact, we encourage folks to run new stars for a single step first (*ALWAYS*) before running it several iterations to make sure everything checks out.**

 .. code-block::